LastLeaf/tricolors/README.md

 ![f](screenshots/2.png)
 ![f](screenshots/3.png)

+## CREDIT

+This game is made by LastLeaf (Fu Boquan), for GitHub Game Off 2017.

+My GitHub Game Off 2015 and 2016 games (with different teammates) are also available:

+* [A Lighted Story](http://mistymiracle.github.io/a-lighted-story/) - the Game Off 2015 game
+* [Boxie Coody](http://lastflower.github.io/game-off-2016) - the Game Off 2016 game

 ## How to Build this game

 This game is implemented with WebGL and common HTML5 technologies.
 You need `nodejs` toolchains to build this game.